André Jaunet: Career

 After occupying the principal flute positions of the Opera de Lille (France), in the Stadtorchester Winterthur (Switzerland), and the Bern Symphony Orchestra (Switzerland), Jaunet moved to Zürich, Switzerland, where he was principal flutist in the Tonhalle Orchestra from 1938 to 1978.
 He taught at the Conservatory and Musikhochschule (now Zürcher Hochschule der Künste) from 1938 to 1981.
 In 1973 he accepted a year-long guest professorship at the Hochschule für Musik Freiburg (Germany).
 In 1977, he was a guest professor at the University of Toronto (Canada) for one year.
 He participated as a juror in many competitions outside Switzerland.
 Jaunet held summer courses in Banff (Canada), Japan, Sweden, Holland and, near the end of his life (between 1982 and 1988), gave annual masterclasses in the Swiss cities of Thun and Obersaxen.

 Teaching

 André Jaunet was mostly remembered as a vivid, dedicated teacher.
-His pupils included Aurèle Nicolet, Peter-Lukas Graf, Conrad Klemm, Masao Yoshida, Paul Meisen, Robert Aitken, Jean-Claude Gérard, Emmanuel Pahud and Günther Rumpel.
+His pupils included Aurèle Nicolet, Peter-Lukas Graf, Robert Aitken, Jean-Claude Gérard and Emmanuel Pahud.